AlpDereli/CatchTheBallGame/README.md

 # CatchTheBallGame
 It is a very basic game where the player tries to catch the ball.

-To catch it hit space key.
+To catch it, hit the space key.

 It will send a dog to catch the ball so you need to time it well.